aamodbk/iiitb_aclock/README.md

 $   ./a.out
 $   gtkwave test.vcd
 ```
+End the a.out process after the GTKWave window opens to avoid unnecessarily filling up memory.

 ## Simulation Results
 In the testbench file, an Under Unit Test (UUT) is instantiated and variables for input and output are provided to the